Aircraft & UAVs

 2. SH-60F enters operational service

-The SH-60F entered operational service with HS-10 at NAS North Island on 22 June 1989, adding carrier-centered anti-submarine capability to the Seahawk family.
+The SH-60F entered operational service with HS-10 at NAS North Island, adding a carrier-centered anti-submarine branch to the Seahawk family.

 Sources: SH-60B Seahawk | NHHC

-The MH-60S entered service in 2002 as the Navy's multi-mission maritime helicopter and replaced the CH-46D Sea Knight and HH-60H Seahawk in front-line use.
+The MH-60S entered service in 2002 as a multi-mission maritime helicopter that replaced CH-46D Sea Knight and HH-60H aircraft in several front-line roles.

 Sources: MH-60S Seahawk > United States Navy > Display-FactFiles